Learning Objectives

 RStudio is an interface for R. We will be working with R using RStudio.
 This is a piece of software (also known as integrated development environment, or IDE) that makes working in R much easier.
 When you open RStudio, you should see 4 windows:

-For this workshop, we need to navigate to the data folder within the UWI_Mona folder that we created on the Desktop.
+folder that we created on the Desktop.

-Click the three dots icon at the top right corner of the Files tab and navigate to Desktop/UWI_Mona/data.
+tab and navigate to Desktop/UWI_Mona/data.
 When there, click More and select Set as working directory.

-Notice the change in your console window - your work with R is now done from data folder.
+Notice the change in your console window - your work with R is now done from data

 When you type commands in the console window (bottom left) and press Enter on your keyboard, they are executed immediately and the output is displayed.